imranpollob/react-shop/README.md

-## Lesson-6
+## Lesson-7

-Create collection-preview and collection-item components for the shop page
+Creating header component to demonstrate where react-router renders our content on the page using <route> component

 # How to fork and clone